roitberg-group/lammps-ani/examples/benchmark/README.md

 | 800001  | 0.199  | 4.608       | 3.686         |
 | 900000  | 0.177  | 4.1         | 3.69          |

-We could see that the performance is saturated around 3.68 Matoms_step/s at 500k.
-We believe this could be improved by reducing memory reallocation, CPU syncronization, etc.
+The results indicate that the performance saturation point for the single GPU occurs around the system size of 500k atoms, at which point the performance plateaus at approximately 3.68 Matoms_step/s.
+With this information, we believe that performance can be enhanced further by optimizing certain factors like reducing memory reallocation and CPU synchronization.
+Future work should focus on these areas to exploit the full potential of single GPU performance using CUDA graph.